 The perinatal and infant mental health network was established as a means to improve and support women and families in the borough.
 The network is made up of professionals across the borough including commissioners, clinicians and practitioners, and supported by the principles of the Sutton Plan and its partners.

 This work is being taken forward through three strands of work:

-Sutton Plan partners have launched a free rewards app to encourage residents to be more active and travel sustainably in the borough to help improve air quality.
+In 2018 Sutton Plan partners launched a free rewards app to encourage residents to be more active and travel sustainably in the borough to help improve air quality.

-Run in partnership with an organisation called BetterPoints, residents can download the app and track their sustainable activity and travel using a smartphone.
-Points are earned for walking, cycling, running, scooting or even taking the bus.
+Run in partnership with an organisation called BetterPoints, residents were invited to download the app and track their sustainable activity and travel using a smartphone.
+Points were earned for walking, cycling, running, scooting or even taking the bus.

 BetterPoints could then be converted to vouchers to spend in local shops, restaurants or even donated to charity.

 The 6-month project ended in December 2018, click below for more information on what we achieved.Read more